Themes tend to evolve with the story as the writing moves forward.

 Choosing a theme is often done subconsciously.
-We are not always aware that the themes in our story are repeated from story to story.
+We are not always aware that the themes in our stories are repeated from story to story.

-Many writers are very aware of the themes which appeal to their own readers and explore the same themes within different stories.
+Many successful writers explore the same themes within different stories.

 The following exercise will help you choose a theme that suits you.